teotm/haxeflixel-setup-guide/README.md

 - Go check how to do it by [clickling here](https://haxeflixel.com/documentation/hello-world/).

-## Friday Night Funkin' instructions
+## Friday Night Funkin Instructions
 Reading the [Main](#Main) section is required to do first, so you can move here.
 1. If you're gonna be modding [Psych Engine](https://github.com/ShadowMario/FNF-PsychEngine) 0.5 or higher version via source coding, skip this step.
 - Ohterwise, if you're gonna be using other engines like Kade Engine, download [Haxe 4.1.5](https://haxe.org/download/version/4.1.5/) instead.